-Green Bay resource center warns African Americans to beware Covid-19
+Green Bay resource center warns African Americans to beware COVID-19

 GREEN BAY, Wis.
-(WFRV) As Covid-19 moves across the country health officials say communities of color are being disproportionately affected.
-And because of that as Kris Schuller reports, one agency in Green Bay is making sure African Americans take the virus seriously.
+(WFRV) – As COVID-19 moves across the country, health officials say communities of color are being disproportionately affected.
+Because of that, as Kris Schuller reports, one agency in Green Bay is making sure African Americans take the virus seriously.

 At We All Rise in downtown Green Bay, Robin Tinnon does all she can to educate her clients about the dangers of the coronavirus.